-In response to feedback received during the consultation, four new Rural and Remote Centres for Learning and Wellbeing are being established to provide valuable professional learning and capability development for teachers and school leaders at all stages of their careers.
+In response to feedback received during the consultation, 4 new Rural and Remote Centres for Learning and Wellbeing are being established to provide valuable professional learning and capability development for teachers and school leaders at all stages of their careers.
 The centres will also support the wellbeing of staff and assist in the facilitation of interagency support for students and their families.

 Partners in Learning program